deNBI/cloud-user-docs/wiki/Tutorials/Save FloatingIPs/index.md

 Here the user accesses port `30001` on the HAProxy-node.
 HAProxy then has a configuration which proxys all traffic from `Webserver-1` back to the user.`

-In this example, we add the following lines to our `haproxy.cfg`:
+In this example, we add the following lines to our haproxy.cfg:

 ```
 frontend front_web1
         bind *:30001